uvdsl/LinkedData-Logistics/README.md

 Hence, we ask: Can we combine the verification capabilities of the distributed ledger with Linked Data management?

 **Solution.**
-Take a look at the README files of the CLI and the webagent to find out!
+Take a look at the [README of the webagent](https://github.com/uvdsl/LinkedData-Logistics/tree/master/webagent) to find out how to set it up!

 ## Found a Bug?
 Yes!
-If you play around a little, you will find, that the implementation of the Smart Contract may not satisfy your needs.
-This code should not be deployed in a real business environment without review, rather, it can be used as a template to develop a robust and to your use case applicable Smart Contract.
+This is a proof of concept, so we would be curious on how to develop it further!

 ---